Explore Thailand, Cambodia and Vietnam by bike

 Arrival Day in Bangkok

-You can arrive any time today into Bangkok, provided you are there for our briefing at 5pm.
-After this, we will head out for dinner, an adventure in itself in a city famous for its cuisine.
+You can arrive in Bangkok any time today before our briefing at 5pm.
+After this, we will head out for our first dinner together- an adventure in a city famous for its cuisine.

 Transfer & Cycle to Chanthaburi

 After picking you up from your hotel in Bangkok, we drive 3 hours to reach the starting point of the ride.
 On a sleepy beach far from the bustle of Bangkok, we unload and set up the bikes before embarking on a lovely ride along the dramatic coast of Thailand’s Gulf.

 At times a few small hills will provide nice views out over the water, and just as our stomachs begin to grumble we discover our lunch stop where the first of many great meals awaits.
 We ride into the regional town of Chanthaburi in the mid-afternoon where our friendly host awaits to introduce us to the cozy guesthouse and vegetable garden that he is very passionate about.

 As we leave Chanthaburi, we will pedal through the old town area and the Catholic quarter before we reach the surrounding orchards.
 We are on well-made, back roads today with hardly a car in sight.
 A little before lunchtime, we will pack up and drive a busier section to our next stop on the food adventure.
 From there we spend 30 minutes in the car to reach the Cambodian border.